 At 9am on Monday 23rd October 2017 my two week internship at Finn began.
 As I got off the bus near Bridgewater Place the anticipation and nerves started to grow in equal measure, but I was excited to start.
 Excited to have been given a chance to prove myself somewhere and get some experience to help me in my search for a job in PR.

 As I walked through the door I was greeted by the lovely Laura Hodge with a beaming smile and shown to where I’d be sitting.
 Before I had long enough to settle down we were called for the morning conference, where everyone working on PR accounts gathers around and chats about the news stories of the morning.

-We went through the different publications, sharing stories that were relevant for clients and the nerves quickly started to retreat.
+As we went through the different publications, sharing stories that were relevant for clients the nerves quickly started to retreat.
 I was here, I’d made it through the interview, I’d made it through my first conference and I was ready for my first day.
 And what a day it was.

 And so, at the end of my two-week internship when I had my review meeting I was absolutely thrilled to be given the news that my time at Finn would be extended.
 It wasn’t a confirmation of full time employment but it was a start and I couldn’t have been happier.